Ed-Fi-Exchange-OSS/LMS-Toolkit/README.md

 `python` and `poetry` commands are available in your command path before trying to run any of the tools.

+To do so, try running `python --version` in the command line which should output a version >= 3.8 for python and try `poetry --version` for poetry.

 ## Tools

 The Toolkit consists of extractors and loaders: